1. Boost Cooler Benefits (Gasoline):

 Performance: It makes almost no difference.
 Before or after the throttle plate(s) won’t change the effectiveness of the fluid.
 A given amount of fluid will absorb a given amount of heat, whether it is done more before or after the throttle plate really doesn’t matter.

 Installation: It is usually easier to inject pre-throttle body in the intake tube.
 Easy access, no solenoid required (unless rear-mounting a reservoir).
-On a carburetor, it can actually be easier to use the
+On a carburetor, it can actually be easier to use the #40050 carb spacer plate and a #40060 solenoid for a bolt-in installation.
+These components are included in our RT and MC series systems.

 In a blow-through carburetor setup with an air-box enclosure around the entire carburetor, injecting after the carburetor is preferable.